excellalabs/data_analytics/README.md

-This is a repo to share and collaborate work related to Excella Labs and its Data & Analytics work.
+This is a repo to share and collaborate on Data & Analytics projects.